Shaman King: The Super Star

 Shaman King: The Super Star is a Japanese manga series written and illustrated by Hiroyuki Takei.
 It is a sequel to Takei's Shaman King: Flowers, which is itself a sequel to his original series, Shaman King.
 It was serialized in Kodansha's shōnen manga magazine Shōnen Magazine Edge from May 2018 until October 2023, when the magazine ceased publication.
 It later continued on the Magazine Pocket online platform from August to November 2024.

 Publication

 Written and illustrated by Hiroyuki Takei, Shaman King: The Super Star was announced in December 2017.
 Three prologue chapters were published in Kodansha's shōnen manga magazine Shōnen Magazine Edge on April 17, 2018.
 The series officially began serialization in the magazine on May 17, 2018.
 On October 18, 2023, Shōnen Magazine Edge ceased publication.
 The series resumed on Kodansha's online platform Magazine Pocket on August 24, 2024, and concluded on November 23 of that same year.
 Kodansha compiled the series into ten tankōbon volumes, published from November 15, 2018, to January 8, 2025.

-In July 2020, Kodansha USA announced the digital English-language release of the Shaman King spin-offs, including Shaman King: The Super Star, which was originally scheduled for August 2020; however, the release was delayed to December 1 of that same year.
+In July 2020, Kodansha USA announced the digital English-language release of the Shaman King spin-offs, including Shaman King: The Super Star, which was originally scheduled for August 2020; however, the release was delayed to December 1 of that same year, and the last volume was released on December 2, 2025.